NSA infiltrates servers of China telecom giant Huawei: report

 Der Spiegel reported that the NSA breached Huawei's computer network and copied a list of more than 1,400 clients and internal training documents for engineers.
 "We have access to so much data that we don't know what to do with it," the magazine cited an NSA document as saying.

 The magazine said the NSA also is pursuing a digital offensive against the Chinese political leadership.
-It named the government targets as former Chinese president Hu Jintao and the Chinese trade and foreign ministries.
+It named the government targets as former Chinese prime minister Hu Jintao and the Chinese trade and foreign ministries.

 'PLANS AND INTENTIONS'